 Holmium laser prostate surgery is a minimally invasive treatment for an enlarged prostate.
-Also known as holmium laser enucleation of the prostate (HoLEP), the procedure uses a laser to remove tissue that is blocking urine flow through the prostate.
+Also called holmium laser enucleation of the prostate (HoLEP), the procedure uses a laser to remove tissue that is blocking urine flow through the prostate.
 A separate instrument is then used to cut the prostate tissue into easily removable fragments.

 HoLEP is similar to open prostate surgery but requires no incisions.
-It can be an option for men with a severely enlarged prostate.

 HoLEP removes the entire portion of the prostate that can block urine flow.
+It can be an option to treat a severely enlarged prostate.

-The treatment provides a lasting solution for men with an enlarged prostate — a condition known as benign prostatic hyperplasia (BPH).
+The treatment provides a lasting solution for an enlarged prostate — a condition known as benign prostatic hyperplasia (BPH).
 HoLEP also preserves removed tissue so that it can be examined in the laboratory for other conditions, including prostate cancer.

 Read more about benign prostatic hyperplasia (BPH) and prostate laser surgery.

 Holmium laser prostate surgery care at Mayo Clinic

 - AskMayoExpert.
 Holmium laser enucleation of the prostate.
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2018.